openvinotoolkit/open_model_zoo/models/intel/ssd300-int8-onnx-0001/description/ssd300-int8-onnx-0001.md

 - `conf` - confidence for the predicted class
 - (`x_min`, `y_min`) - coordinates of the top left bounding box corner
 - (`x_max`, `y_max`) - coordinates of the bottom right bounding box corner

+## Legal Information
+[*] Other names and brands may be claimed as the property of others.